 Micronoma is the first cancer-detection company utilizing minimally invasive, microbiome-driven liquid biopsy technology for early-stage cancer detection.
 Founded in 2019 by leaders in microbiome research, with results publication in major papers (Nature, Science, Cell...) the company is headquartered in San Diego, California.

 Microbiome driven liquid biopsy for early stage cancer detection

-Microbiome driven liquid biopsy is not a contamination artefact but a capture of a biological reality.
+Microbiome driven liquid biopsy is not a contamination artifact; it is a revolutionary find in the evolution of cancer diagnostics.